The 27 Duck Breeds in Washington State

 22. Harlequin Duck

-Unlike other breeds who prefer calmer environments, the Harlequin Duck favors fast-flowing rivers and rocky, windy shorelines.
-What they lose in size, they make up for in appearance and they’re well known for their vibrant plumage.
+Unlike other breeds that prefer calmer environments, the Harlequin Duck favors fast-flowing rivers and rocky, windy shorelines.
+What they lose in size, they make up for in appearance, and they’re well known for their vibrant plumage.

 While the females are brown with pale undersides and white spots behind the bill and eyes, the males are mostly a dark blue color.
 They have brown patches on their flanks with white spots along their body and face.